-The Glasgow Fly Group are a collection of researchers at the University of Glasgow who work with Drosophila melanogaster.
+We are a collective of researchers at the University of Glasgow who use Drosophila melanogaster.
 We work in areas including development, cancer, physiology, ageing, obesity, nutrition and food security.

 Many genes and processes are evolutionarily conserved: we find the same genes doing the same things in the same tissues in diverse organisms, even after millions of years of evolutionary divergence.
 This means that undertaking the function of a conserved gene in one organism often gives us a good idea of its function in another organism.

-In Drosophila, we can manipulate genetics very efficiently and effectively, for example by reducing or increasing the expression of a specific gene in a specific tissue at a specific time, tagging a protein to see where it goes in a cell, or by deleting parts of the genome.
-We can then rapidly and efficiently test the effects of the genetics manipulation, by measuring outputs like behaviour, survival or tumour formation.
+In Drosophila, we can manipulate genetics very efficiently and effectively, for example by altering expression of a specific gene in a specific tissue at a specific time, tagging a protein to see where it goes in a cell, or by deleting parts of the genome.
+We can then rapidly test the effects on outputs like behaviour, survival or tumour formation.

-We use this approach to understand conserved processes and functions including ageing, tissue-tissue communication and kidney function and to discover novel compounds for biomedicince and agriculture.
+We use this approach to manipulate and understand processes and functions including ageing, tissue-tissue communication and kidney function; and to discover novel compounds for biomedicince and agriculture.

 About Cagan Group

 Dow & Davies Group

 Nutritional systems biology: we are interested in optimising microbiota and diet to promote lifelong health.

 Our laboratory is understanding how mitochondria contribute to the ageing process and the onset of age-related diseases.
 We aim to develop new therapies to help people live healthier for longer.